Proportional Justified Representation: Average Satisfaction

 \section{Average Satisfaction}

-A useful measure in the context of justified representation is that of {\em average satisfaction}: given a ballot profile $(A_1, \dots, A_n)$, a committee $W$, and a group of voters $N^*\subseteq N$, we define the {\em average satisfaction} of the voters in $N^*$ as $\frac{1}{|N^*|}\sum_{i\in N^*}|A_i\cap W|$.
-While it is maybe impossible to ensure that every group of voters has high average satisfaction, it is natural to ask if we can provide some guarantees with respect to this measure to groups of voters that are large and cohesive.
+A useful measure in the context of fair representation is that of {\em average satisfaction}: given a ballot profile $(A_1, \dots, A_n)$, a committee $W$, and a group of voters $N^*\subseteq N$, we define the {\em average satisfaction} of the voters in $N^*$ as

+While it is not always possible to ensure that every group of voters has high average satisfaction, it is natural to ask if we can provide some guarantees with respect to this measure to groups of voters that are large and cohesive.

-Our first observation is that if a committee $W$ provides JR, we can derive a lower bound on the average satisfaction of such groups.
+Our first observation is that if a committee $W$ provides JR, we can derive a lower bound on the average satisfaction of such groups\footnote{Throughout this section, we assume that $k$ divides $n$.
+This assumption allows us to avoid technical complications, but similar (albeit slightly weaker) results can be obtained if $k$ is not required to divide $n$.}.

 \begin{proposition} Consider a ballot profile $(A_1, \dots, A_n)$, and suppose that the target committee size $k$ divides $n$.
-Let $W$ be a committee of size $k$ that provides JR, and let $\ell$ be a positive integer.
-For every $\ell$-cohesive group of voters $N^*$ we have
+Let $W$ be a committee of size $k$ that provides JR. Then for every $\ell\in [k]$ and for every $\ell$-cohesive group of voters $N^*$ we have

 \end{proposition}